balderdashy/sails-docs/reference/application/application.md

 are not an option.
 The application object can also always be accessed on an incoming request (`req._sails`), and inside of [model](http://sailsjs.com/documentation/concepts/models-and-orm/models) and [service](http://sailsjs.com/documentation/concepts/services) modules via `this.sails`.

+> Most users of the framework will only need to know about the `sails` application object in order to access a few basic methods and their custom configuration; less commonly-used methods can be found in the [advanced usage](http://sailsjs.com/documentation/reference/application/advanced-usage) section.

 ### How does it work?

 An application instance is automatically created the first time you `require('sails')`.